 Cindy Maguire, Community Coordinator

-Originally from northern Ontario, Cindy has been organizing and facilitating Sister Writes workshops for the last two years in her role as Community Coordinator.
+Originally from northern Ontario, Cindy has been organizing and facilitating Sister Writes workshops since 2013 in her role as Community Coordinator.
 She has presented workshops for women’s organizations and was the co-organizer of OUT LOUD! the conference for LGBTQ youth and allies.
 Her stories have been published in three Sister Writes magazines, and her writing can also be found on the Sister Writes blog.

 Donna Reid, Community Coordinator

 Donna Reid joined Sister Writes in 2012 as a participant and, in 2013, began coordinating and facilitating community events.
 She was the co-organizer of OUT LOUD! the conference for LGBTQ youth and allies, and has designed and facilitated workshops throughout Toronto, including events at Maggie’s and Times Change.
 Recently, Donna co-faciliated a Community workshop in translation to Mandarin at The Gladstone Public Library.
 Originally from the north of England, Donna loves and cooking.